 Procurement and Contracting | ||

-The Evening MBA program maintains a traditional classroom format, with classes meeting twice per week (summer terms may vary).
-The Hybrid MBA is a combination of enhanced virtual instruction and traditional classroom format (one Saturday/month with variation during summer terms).
+The Evening MBA program maintains a traditional classroom format, with classes convening in-person, twice per week (summer terms may vary).
+The Hybrid MBA is a combination of enhanced virtual instruction and traditional classroom delivery, meeting roughly one Saturday/month with variation during summer terms.

 Evening/Hybrid MBA Required Courses